 Net Revenues.
-We currently generate revenues from licensing the rights to customers to use our technology to create DVD products and from providing software through retail and online outlets that allow end consumers access to the technology to generate product orders which we produce and ship.
-Customers then pay royalties to on orders produced.
-Our ongoing revenue agreements are generally multiple element contracts that may include software licenses, installation and set-up, training and post contract customer support (PCS).
+We currently generate revenues from our customers as they use our technology to create DVD products and from providing software through retail and online outlets that allow end consumers access to the technology to generate product orders which we produce and ship.
+Customers then pay a fee on orders produced.
+Our ongoing revenue agreements are generally multiple element contracts that may include software licenses, installation and set-up, training, post contract customer support (PCS), and fulfillment.
 For some of the agreements, we produce DVDs for the end customer.
 For other agreements, we provide blank DVD materials and the customer produces DVDs for the end customer.
 For other contracts, we do not provide any materials and our customer fulfills the orders for the end consumer.
-Vendor specific objective evidence of fair value (VSOE) does not exist for any of the elements of these contracts.
-Therefore, revenue under the majority of these contracts is deferred until all elements of the contract have been delivered except for the training and PCS.
-At that time, the revenue is recognized over the remaining term of the contract on a straight-line basis.
-Beginning in 2008, we will allow customers to place orders via its website and pay using credit cards.
-Revenues for orders placed online will be recognized upon shipment of the product.
+Our revenue recognition policy for the different revenue models is described below under Critical Accounting Policies.